jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

 :Attribute: Test Name
 :Description:
     This is the test name captured from the source files.
 For Gherkin, this is the scenario title.
-For OpenCAFE, this is the function name or the first line of the doc string, if present.
+For Unittest/OpenCAFE, this is the function name or the first line of the doc string, if present.

 Reporting Specification
 -----------------------